About National Windrush Day

 They represent a segment of the Caribbean diaspora whose origins stem from Africa, Europe and Asia and brought the music, food and a culture, that forms a vital part of British culture today.
 Until recently, the contributions and experiences of the Windrush generation was not widely acknowledged or celebrated and since the uncovering of the Windrush Scandal, it is evident that we need to remember the lives and contributions of the individuals who have made a huge difference to British society in recent history.

 The City of Westminster has a large Caribbean community and we take this time to celebrate the contributions made by those who took the journey to come to the UK.

-On Windrush Day (22nd June), our B.A.ME Staff Network hosted a film premiere that celebrates the contributions of the Windrush generation in collaboration with UNISON Westminster and the Windrush Caribbean Film Festival.
+On Windrush Day, 22 June 2022, our BAME Staff Network hosted a film premiere that celebrates the contributions of the Windrush generation in collaboration with UNISON Westminster and the Windrush Caribbean Film Festival.

 The event, which follows on from the pre-launch in 2021, included a screening of the epic documentary film ‘And Still We Rise’, a first-hand account of the experiences of Westminster residents who arrived in Britain as part of the Windrush generation.

 Following the documentary there was a brief Q&A session with Rosline Monrose, Peter Straker and Sheila Ramsey, some of the Westminster residents that featured in the documentary.

 We are proud to have presented a new exhibition in collaboration with Kensington and Chelsea, that honours the Windrush Generation.
 Through artefacts owned by residents and community organisation, Unsung Heroes gave insight to the lives, experiences and contributions of the Windrush Generation.